 - Access to prime soil and City water

-- Regular Garden Bulletin with updates, community service opportunities, rainfall information, and upcoming events in English and Spanish
+- Regular News from the Garden Shed-newsletter with updates, community service opportunities and upcoming events in English and Spanish

 Gardeners contribute three hours of community service per plot.
 This helps the garden function as a vibrant community resource.